 # 14: Some people in MLM get discouraged after only a few weeks.
 I don’t think they have a right to be discouraged unless they have had at least six months of MLM School.

 My Take: There is a learning curve in every business.
 It’s going to take you six to twelve months to acquire the basic fundamental knowledge about network marketing.
 You go to school for 12-years and then college for another four years to gain knowledge, yet never question it.
-Why not give MLM the same chance?
+Why not give MLM at least a year or two?

 # 15: The more distributors you have between you and the company the better.

-My Take: Joining a new company or pre-launch company is a big risk.
+My Take: Joining a new company or pre-launch company comes with a big risk.
 The more successful distributors you have in your upline above you, the better.
 These folks can help you, motivate you and train you.
 If you are one of the founding distributors, you won’t get much support, because you won’t have anyone in your upline to help you.